 We performed per-Vessel and per-Fleet calculations of Available Cap (Rule 1), Management Buffer Adjustment (2), Aggregation of Available Cap (3), Chinook Salmon Bycatch (4), Salmon Savings Credits (5), and Disaggregation of Remaining Available Cap (7) and concluded that these rules were applied appropriately.
-There was also a Change of Platform (11) done in accordance with the MSSIP rules.
+There was also a Change of Platform (11) done in accordance with the MSSIP Rules.

-Rules 8, 9, 10, 12, and 13 did not occur or didn't apply in 2016, and the remaining rules required no calculations (6), or are already part of this report (15 through 17).
+Rules 8, 9, 10, and 12 did not occur or didn't apply in 2017, and the remaining rules required no calculations (6), or are already part of this report (14 and 15).

-Rule 14 established a set of best management practices, including a provision for annual review of the previous year's performance.
+Rule 13 established a set of best management practices, including a provision for annual review of the previous year's performance.
 There were no reported violations of the best management practices.